The-Hidden-Costs-of-Manual-Print-Operations

 Trust-Builders Every Great Print Business Needs

-1. Accurate, Live Design Previews
+1. Accurate, Live Design Previews That Build Customer Trust in Web-to-Print

-Show customers a high-fidelity, to-scale preview (2D or 3D) of their design—on the actual product, in correct colors, and perspectives.
+Show customers a high-fidelity, to-scale preview (2D or 3D) of their design – on the actual product, in correct colors, and perspectives.
 Let them rotate, zoom, or view side-by-side with real photos.

 Example: PrintPoz’s live designer not only renders accurate previews but flags low-quality images, out-of-bounds text, or sizing errors before checkout.